 The GLOBE Water Testing measures the water temperature, pH, dissolved oxygen, electrical conductivity, alkalinity, salinity, and nitrate.
 The temperature of the water can affect the pH levels by changing the rate of the ionization of water.
 Electrical conductivity of water is indicative of a high level of ions, which can cause water to be unsuitable for drinking or other purposes.
 The transparency/turbidity of the water is measured visually by the amount of light that is able to pass through the water.
 Alkalinity measures the amount of bases in the water that are available to neutralize acids.
 Nitrate in the water is a basic nutrient for the growth of plants that can limit the growth when found in limitation.
-The dissolved oxygen is a test of the pollution of water.
-The higher the concentration of dissolved oxygen, the less affected by pollution the water is.
+The dissolved oxygen is a test of the pollution of water is.
 This depends on the pressure, temperature, and salinity of the water.
 Testing these qualities of water allows for the water to be determined to be safe or unsafe for drinking and other purposes, as well as to find how polluted that water is.